Preparing your Home to Sell

 Sometimes even a small investment in home improvements can really payoff!

 When it comes to buyers, first impressions are crucial.
 They begin judging your home the moment they see it and, unless they want a “fixer-upper”, they prefer well-maintained and clutter-free homes they can picture themselves living in.
 That’s why home improvements, if they anticipate buyer needs and wants, can boost your home’s saleability and sale price.

 Three kinds of improvements will impress home buyers and help you sell for top market value: renovations; upgrades and repairs; re-organization and maintenance.
 Here are a few cost-effective ideas that will help your home look its best.

 Generally, few owners renovate their homes to sell because they know they won’t recoup their full cost.
 However, minor renovations that improve the impression of a property’s quality can often more than pay for themselves.
 Here are a few cost-effective renovations:

-All our REALTORS® at Locations North know what today’s discerning buyers are looking for, and can provide you with many ideas to maximize your home’s saleability.
+All our team of REALTORS® at Locations North know what today’s discerning home buyers are looking for, and can provide you with many ideas to maximize your home’s saleability.
 They’ll also be able, if necessary, to recommend trusted, local home service providers who do excellent work at competitive prices.